 "Potato Heads: Keepers of the Crop" premiered at the DC Environmental Film Festival and has played in festivals around the world.

-Engel is a member of the Directors Guild of America, Writers Guild of America–East, and the Potomac Appalachia Trail Club–Mountaineering Division.
+Engel is a member of the Directors Guild of America, Writers Guild of America–East, Directors UK, and the Potomac Appalachia Trail Club–Mountaineering Division.

 He is passionate about environmental and conservation issues and works with many regional nonprofits with students in CB-designated course.
 He also loves to rock climb, and mountain and road bike.
 His favorite place on the planet is Antarctica.